 Profile coming soon.

-When an individual or organization invests in a Community Investment Note, the investment is pooled and placed in a professionally-managed portfolio of affordable loans to more than 200 leading nonprofit organizations and social enterprises working to alleviate poverty, create jobs, and help to protect the environment.
-Calvert Foundation's on balance sheet loan portfolio is approximately USD 184 million, with loans extended across multiple sectors, including microfinance, agriculture, and affordable housing.
+When an individual or organization invests in a Community Investment Note, the investment is pooled and placed in a professionally-managed portfolio of affordable loans to more than 200 leading nonprofit organizations and social enterprises.
+Calvert Foundation’s on balance sheet loan portfolio is approximately USD 184 million, with loans extended across multiple sectors, including microfinance, agriculture, and affordable housing.
 Since Community Investment Notes are consistent with guidelines for program-related investing, many private foundations have purchased them to support their own programs.
-Over its 16-year history, Calvert Foundation's loan program has a repayment rate of over 99 percent, and has created hundreds of thousands of jobs worldwide, built over 20,000 affordable or transitional housing units, and financed the development of thousands of community facilities and programs such as charter schools and healthcare centers.
+Over its 17-year history, Calvert Foundation has had a 100 percent repayment to its investors, whose support has created hundreds of thousands of jobs worldwide, built over 20,000 affordable or transitional housing units, and financed the development of essential community facilities and programs.

 Read a profile of a Calvert Foundation impact investment >